techidaily/site-android-frp/source/_posts/easy-guide-how-to-bypass-nubia-z50-ultra-frp-android-10111213-by-drfone-android.md

 The ****Nubia Z50 Ultra FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Nubia Z50 Ultra device after it has been reset.
 By requesting the Google account credentials tied to the Nubia Z50 Ultra device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Nubia Z50 Ultra device.
 In essence, the Nubia Z50 Ultra FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Nubia Z50 Ultra device, providing additional protection.
-Each [Nubia device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Nubia device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Nubia Z50 Ultra device.
 It activates when you perform a factory reset on your Nubia smartphone without signing out of the associated Google account.

 ### Usage of Nubia Z50 Ultra FRP Code